Feddy14/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Deleting the directory in the /tmp/ directory
 10. Changes working directory to the previous one
 11. Script that list all files in a specific order
+12. Prints the type of file named iamafile